Writing platform-specific features

 Graphics and windowing

 BlackBerry 10 also supports OpenGL ES.
-To use OpenGL ES, first initialize the underlying EGL library that sits between OpenGL and the hardware of the BlackBerry 10 device.
-The Create an OpenGL window and the Create a basic 3-D application tutorials show you how to initialize and draw something on the screen.
+To use OpenGL ES in your apps, first initialize the underlying EGL library that sits between OpenGL and the hardware of the BlackBerry 10 device.
+The Create an OpenGL window and Create a basic 3-D application tutorials show you how to draw something on the screen.
 To learn more about using OpenGL ES, see OpenGL ES.

-For the main event loop in your application, you should use the event handling capabilities of the BlackBerry Platform Services.
-For different types of events (touch, orientation, payments, etc.), BlackBerry Platform Services allows your application to register for notifications and get information about event properties.
+For the main event loop in your app, you should use the event handling capabilities of the BlackBerry Platform Services Library.
+For different types of events (such as touch, orientation, payments, and so on), BlackBerry Platform Services allows your app to register for notifications and get information about event properties.
 Then, depending on the event domain, you can handle the event accordingly.
-For examples on how BlackBerry Platform Services allows your application to handle events, you can look at the BlackBerry 10 OpenGL ES 1.1 Application Template Project in the Momentics IDE.
+You can also use the Input Events Library to detect and respond to events from other input devices.

 Touch screen input